jrgkraus/abap-alv-struc-viewer/README.md

 # abap-alv-struc-viewer
-ABAP: View and edit fields a structure in an ALV control
+ABAP: View and edit fields of a structure in an ALV control

 This tool generates a table view using ALV out of a DDIC structure.
 It can be used in control-driven SAPGUI front ends for a replacement of classic dynpro fields.